brianhou/YTA-ify/README.md

 YTA-ify
 =======

 Like [YTAdventure](http://www.ytadventure.com/)?
 Don't want to watch just one video?
 This is the extension for you!

-If you open a YouTube video link by mistake, YTA-ify will help you automatically open it in YTAdventure.

-Warning: This means that you can't watch anything on YouTube right now.
-This will be fixed.
-(Sorry.)
+If you're watching a video on YouTube, just click the YTA-ify button in the address bar to open it in YTAdventure.
+If you decide that you don't like having fun, you can also click the button to go back to YouTube.